saliormoon/Cookbook/recipes/MonitoringFoxxApps.md

 Integrating Foxx applications into a monitoring system using the collectd curl_JSON plugin
 ==========================================================================================
-//Note: this recipe is working with ArangoDB 2.5 Foxx//
+*Note: this recipe is working with ArangoDB 2.5 Foxx*

 Since Foxx native tongue is JSON, integrating it with the [collectd curl_JSON plugin](MonitoringWithCollectd.html) should be an easy excercise.